Order of Visit: High Point #35

 On a more typical day, visitors can stop at one of the many overlooks along the trail to enjoy the views of the mountains and valleys down below.
 But I would have to settle enjoying for the nearby signs, since there was nothing but clouds in front of me at each one.

-After taking a quick jog around the Whispering Spruce Trail, I returned to the observation tower to find Keith chatting it up with several other highpointers – including the crew from New York.
+After taking a quick jog around the flat, gravel trail, I returned to the observation tower to find Keith chatting up several other highpointers – including the crew from New York.

 While watching us make a dash for the trail, they’d mustered up their own courage to brave the elements too.
 And now everyone was huddled under the base of the observation tower taking their photos.